What is adultery in Texas?

 Can I get a divorce in Texas just because my spouse cheated?

 Yes.
-Texas allows fault-based divorce, and adultery is one of the recognized grounds.
+Texas allows fault-based divorce, and adultery is one of the recognized grounds under Texas Family Code ยง 6.003.
 You can file for divorce citing adultery as the reason.
-Youโll need to prove it happened, but you donโt need your spouseโs permission or agreement to end the marriage.
+Youโll need to prove it happened by a preponderance of the evidence, but you donโt need your spouseโs permission or agreement to end the marriage.

 How long do I have to prove adultery in my Texas divorce?